2016 Carolina Panthers season: Week 11: vs. New Orleans Saints

 After their embarrassing 17-point comeback loss four days prior, the Panthers hosted the Saints in a Thursday Night 'Color Rush' Matchup.
 Just like in the Chiefs game, the Panthers went into the fourth quarter holding New Orleans to only three points.
 They had a 23–3 lead but the Saints managed to rally and get within three with 5:11 left in the game.
 Late in the fourth quarter star linebacker Luke Kuechly left the game and was evaluated for a concussion.
 The Panthers were able to hold off New Orleans and win 23–20, improving to 4–6.

 Week 12: at Oakland Raiders

 Carolina had a rough start in the first half, only scoring seven points, and went into halftime seventeen points behind Oakland.
 They turned things around and had an explosive third quarter scoring eighteen points giving them a one-point lead over the Raiders.
 In the fourth quarter the Panthers went on to score seven but the Raiders answered back tying the game.
 In their last possession of the game the ball was taken from Cam Newton giving Oakland the ball back.
 Carolina could not hold on as Oakland kicked a field goal winning the game.
 They fall to 4–7.

 Week 13: at Seattle Seahawks

-The Panthers were defeated by the Seahawks 40–7, and fell to 4–8.
+In a Sunday Night Football rematch of last season's NFC Divisional Round Game, the Panthers were defeated by the Seahawks 40–7, and fell to 4–8.